NEWLY RELEASED: "History, Disrupted: How Social Media and the World Wide Web Have Changed the Past." ORDER NOW

 Just as the sciences have prepared a generation of scientists to be Science Communicators, so too is history preparing History Communicators to communicate new historical scholarship to non-experts in today's complex media environment.

-In August 2016, a group of scholars met in Washington, D.C. to design a History Communication certificate program.
-This built off the first-ever summit on History Communication hosted by UMass Amherst.
+August 2016, a group of scholars met in Washington, D.C., to finalize a History Communication certificate program.